 Castlevania Lords of Shadow 2 - Initial Impressions

-Originally published February, 2017
+Originally published February 2017

 My initial impressions of Castlevania: Lords of Shadow 2 have been difficult to write.
-The main reason for this is simply that this game itself spawns numerous subjects, of which I would love to discuss at length.
-It makes me think of the old games and the legacy of this 20+ year-old franchise.
+The main reason for this is simply that this game itself spawns numerous subjects, which I would love to discuss at length.
+It makes me think of the old games and the legacy of this more-than-20-year-old franchise.
 It makes me think about the last game and how mediocre it was.
-It makes me think about the how the publisher and copyright holder, Konami, has changed over the years and how this game probably spurred their departure from the games industry.
+It makes me think about how the publisher and copyright holder, Konami, has changed over the years and how this game probably spurred their departure from the games industry.
 It makes me think about how this will probably be the last Castlevania game they'll ever release that isn't a pachinko machine.
 However, it mostly makes me think: What the hell is up with this game?

 Dracula looks as bored as I am playing his game.

-Part of me wants to see the game through to completion, since I did so last time.
+Part of me wants to see the game through to completion since I did so last time.
 Another part of me cannot get over the frustrating and bizarre design choices of the game.
-For once, I'm glad that it isn't my job to review games, because I can stop whenever I want.
+For once, I'm glad that it isn't my job to review games because I can stop whenever I want.
 So I'm going to stop before I absolutely hate Lords of Shadow 2.
 But before it's out of my mind forever, I'm going to give you all the reasons why I don't want to play it anymore.

 Rinse Repeat

-The first Castlevania: Lords of Shadow was a bit of lukewarm mess.
+The first Castlevania: Lords of Shadow was a bit of a lukewarm mess.
 Its plot ended up going in some dumb directions and the game went on too long.
 The platforming was pretty bad with some poor camera angles and pitfalls.
 The combat, while ambitious, got pretty repetitive by the end.
 However, it wasn't a hot mess because the gameplay was still passable and the artwork was amazingly good.
 There were plenty of areas that could have been improved, but there were some commendable features about it as well.
 Besides, it was the first attempt by a studio to do something new with the franchise, so it got a bit of a pass in certain ways.

 Ummm…

 Considering the fact that video games are one of the few exceptions when it comes to a media format where the sequels are usually better than the first outing, I actually thought Lords of Shadow 2 would outshine the original.
-With the extra time the developers had to flush out the story, learn from their mistakes, and take the series in new directions, there was a chance they could improve the gameplay and design choices enough to make a worthy sequel...
+With the extra time, the developers had to flush out the story, learn from their mistakes, and take the series in new directions, there was a chance they could improve the gameplay and design choices enough to make a worthy sequel...
 SPOILER ALERT: Not the case.

 They certainly took the series in new directions, so I'll give them that.
-It's clear, however, they didn't learn much from the previous game.
+It's clear, however, that they didn't learn much from the previous game.
 While I certainly didn't expect a masterpiece, I was expecting some improvements to the overall gameplay.
 Instead, the developers seemed to think they got it right the first time, because Lords of Shadow 2 is, more or less, the same as its predecessor, if not worse, when it comes to the combat and the platforming.

 The jumping around from foothold to foothold and platform to platform is still a huge pain in the ass.
 As though it's some sort of tradition with 3-dimensional Castlevania games, the camera might as well be one of your enemies, especially in the platforming sections.
 The backgrounds are still detailed enough to be pretty, but none of the developers ever played enough Mirrors Edge, Assassin's Creed, or Uncharted game to learn how to place climbable structures throughout the level in a way that is easy to identify where the path lies.
-The developers had the good will to put a little icon on various objects to let you know that you could go there, but it doesn't always appear when it should.
+The developers had the goodwill to put a little icon on various objects to let you know that you could go there, but it doesn't always appear when it should.
 It will frequently just show up and then disappear for no reason.
 The intermittent icon is just one of several bugs in this game that can lead to some rather frustrating moments.
 Since the platforming was already a pain and now I had to rely on an inconsistent icon to tell me where I could go, I had a tendency to get lost or miss jumps and fall to my death more often than I'd like.

 That swarm of bats you can barely see is your icon to let you know you can jump there

 As for the combat, it's just as painfully unrewarding as last time, if not more so.
 Well, that's actually a little unfair.
-The original game's combat, was satisfying in certain regards with its more acrobatic God of War flair and swift movement.
-However, I could have completely done without the color-coded nonsense that became alpha and omega to the experience by the end.
-Unfortunately, color-coordination is in full-force in the sequel.
+The original game's combat was satisfying in certain regards with its more acrobatic God of War flair and swift movement.
+However, I could have completely done without the color-coded nonsense that became the alpha and omega of the experience by the end.
+Unfortunately, color-coordination is in full force in the sequel.
 It's an arbitrary layer of complication that does the game no real favors.
 There's at least a little variety to it because it's not just a whip weapon anymore, but the movement and fidelity of the weapons for this mechanic are hardly fun to use.
 It's not even remotely as satisfying as playing DMC: Devil May Cry with the ax and scythe, which used similar color-coded mechanics that are far more effective.

-Where you side on the arbitrary nature of adding these mechanics, of using one fast blue weapon and one slow orange weapon to damage enemies of the opposite color, is relatively pointless.
+Where you side on the arbitrary nature of adding these mechanics, using one fast blue weapon and one slow orange weapon to damage enemies of the opposite color, is relatively pointless.
 Regardless of whether you like the mechanic or not, the combat is still far short of an improvement.
-Even with the foresight to change the game's difficulty to Easy, I found no oomph or satisfaction to the combat.
+Even with the foresight to change the game's difficulty to Easy, I found no oomph or satisfaction in the combat.
 It just felt like a tedious roadblock to a lengthy road.

 What is a Plot?!

-The original Castlevania: Lords of Shadow left off on a bit of a cliff-hanger.
-Gabriel Belmont had defeated the Lords of Shadow, but was unable to resurrect his dead wife.
+The original Castlevania: Lords of Shadow left off on a bit of a cliffhanger.
+Gabriel Belmont had defeated the Lords of Shadow but was unable to resurrect his dead wife.
 Then, Lucifer showed up suddenly and decided he wanted to be the villain for the last 10 minutes.
 Upon defeating him, Gabriel felt lost and betrayed by his faith.
 Roll credits...
-Then a CG cut-scene played where Gabriel was an old and withered vampire fighting Patrick Stewart's character, Zobek, in the modern era.
+Then a CG cut-scene played where Gabriel was an old and withered vampire-fighting Patrick Stewart's character, Zobek, in the modern era.
 Turns out that, at some point after the game ended, Gabriel Belmont became the legendary vampire and Castlevania's main antagonist: Dracula.

 How did this happen?
-You would have had to play the super over-priced DLC to find out, but even then it wouldn't have helped much.
+You would have had to play the super overpriced DLC to find out, but even then it wouldn't have helped much.
 Watch it on YouTube if you're that curious.
-If you don't want to watch the DLC, or if you're new the Lords of Shadow franchise, you may be asking: "Is it explained in Castlevania Lords of Shadow 2?"
+If you don't want to watch the DLC, or if you're new to the Lords of Shadow franchise, you may be asking: "Is it explained in Castlevania Lords of Shadow 2?"
 Well...

 Exposition everywhere